 Charlie has been working with land, natural resources, and livestock since being raised on the family's fifth generational ranch which is still in operation on the Laramie River near Wheatland, Wyoming.
 He has firsthand experience with production agriculture, timber harvest, subsurface development, water rights, and conservation agreements.
 He is currently licensed in Wyoming, Montana, and South Dakota.
 Charlie has personally negotiated over 200 real estate transactions ranging from commercial to residential to farm/ranch totaling over $200 Million.
 Each transaction is the moment for Buyers and Sellers to achieve personal goals including 1031 exchange, legacy management, lifestyle change, and return on investment.
 Charlie has a passion for working with landowners as they work diligently to balance use with opportunity.

 Charlie and his family live in Sheridan, Wyoming where the home office is located.
 His wife Kathy, is principal of Big Horn Elementary.
-Together, they have two boys one of whom wrestles at the US Air Force Academy and the other plays football at Black Hills State University.
+Together, they have two boys one of whom attends the US Air Force Academy and the other is graduating Black Hills State University.
 Charlie has reputation for being honest, hardworking, and determined.
 Charlie is an avid outdoorsman and sports fan.
 He always puts his clients’ interests first and works with community and industry to move important initiatives forward.
 He believes in an honest days work and the value of a sincere handshake.

 Kerry is the founding owner of Squaw Mountain Consulting, LLC.
 Kerry has been committed to improving farm and range land since receiving his Bachelors in Forestry, Outdoor Recreation, and Resource Managment from Colorado State University.
 He has worked with numerous boards, commissions, and producers to pioneer effective resource conservation practices.
 His knowledge of soil and range composition and how to maximize a property through sound management practices is unparalleled.
 He has worked in both the private and public sector in nearly every aspect of land ownership: •NRCS District Conservationist •Wyoming Game and Fish Commissioner •Chairman Platte County Conservation District •Wyoming Animal Damage Management Board •Right of Way Agent for Union Pacific Railroad •Past Owner-Broker Cedardale Properties, LLC •Wyoming Stock Growers Association.